Maximvda/ML_VLP/README.md

 ## Experiments
 One predefined experiment can be run by using the argument --experiment.
-For these experiments multiple gpu's and workers can be used to speed up training by training multiple models in parallel.
+For these experiments multiple GPUs and workers can be used to speed up training by training multiple models in parallel.
-Using single gpu: --gpu_number=0 for multi gpu: --gpu_number=[0,2,3] which uses gpu 0,2 and 3.
+Using single GPU: --gpu_number=0 for multi GPU: --gpu_number=[0,2,3] which uses GPU 0,2 and 3.
 Number of workers is set with the --workers argument.

 ### Experiment 1
 Experiment one studies influence of the cell type and data rotations on the amount of blockage.
 Two plots are made in this experiment.
 The first is shown below and plots the 2D accuracy on the validation set in function of the amount of blockage for both the 3x3 and 2x2 unit cell.
 It shows that the 3x3 unit cell almost always outperforms the 2x2 cell.
-This is expected as the 3x3 unit cell uses 9 TXs compared to the 4 of the other cell, this redundancy should make it easyer to make accurate predictions.
+This is expected as the 3x3 unit cell uses 9 TXs compared to the 4 of the other cell.
+This redundancy should make it easier to make accurate predictions.
 Interesting enough at high amounts of blockage the 2x2 cell starts outperforming the 3x3 cell.
 The reason for this is that the 2x2 cell prediction area is smaller than that of the 3x3 cell, a circle with a radius of 90 cm compared to the 1.25 meter radius.
 In the experiment it is assumed that the correct unit cell can be located and therefore the position estimate of the 2x2 cell is already better defined without any intervention of the trained model at all.